London after attack: Shocked then enraged

 Meichan, along with 15 others, has just left the Houses of Parliament, a stop on his college trip's itinerary.
 Now he's searching for his missing friends.

-"[It] sounded like a car backfiring," he says of the bloody end to the attack.
+"(It) sounded like a car backfiring," he says of the bloody end to the attack.
 "Police began shouting and they started cordoning off the area."

 As he speaks, the words seem to tumble out of his mouth.

-Note: This story has been updated to reflect the latest number of fatalities from London Metropolitan Police.
-Editor's note: This story has been updated to reflect the latest number of fatalities from London Metropolitan Police.